tock/tock/doc/reference/trd-appid.md

     protected_size: u32,
     minimum_ram_size: u32,
     binary_end_offset: u32,
+    version: u32,
 }
 ```

-A TBF object MUST NOT have both a Program Header and a Main Header and
-MUST NOT have more than one Program Header.
+A TBF object MUST NOT have more than one Program Header.
+If a TBF
+Object has both a Program Header and a Main Header, the kernel's
+policy decides which is used.
+For example, older kernels that do not
+understand a Program Header may use the Main Header, while newer
+kernels may choose the Program Header.

-4.2 Credentials Footer
+5.2 Credentials Footer
 -------------------------------

-To support credentials in Tock binaries, the Tock Binary Format has a
+To support credentials, the Tock Binary Format has a
 `TbfFooterV2Credentials` TLV.
 This TLV is variable length and has two
 fields, a 32-bit value specifying the `format` of the credentials and
 a variable length `data` field.
 The `format` field defines the format